corrode/corrode.github.io/content/blog/memory-safety/index.md

 That's [glibc](https://sourceware.org/glibc/), one of the most critical, most reviewed, most battle-tested libraries in computing.
 Written in C by exceptional engineers.
 And yet, a remote code execution vulnerability hid in plain sight for over two decades.

-This is not a people problem but a tooling problem.
-And it's exactly the class of problem that Rust was designed to solve!
+The tools are the problem, and fixing the tools is exactly what Rust was designed to do!
+No amount of skill or review fixes this.

 ## The Regulatory Landscape: A Global Consensus Is Forming

 What was once a niche concern for security researchers has become a mainstream policy priority.
 Governments and standards bodies across the world are now explicitly calling for a shift to memory-safe languages.
-Here is a non-exhaustive timeline of the most significant developments.
+Here is a timeline of how we got here.

 ### United States: White House Office of the National Cyber Director (2024)